Welcome to our roundup of the five best 10 person tents!

 Overall, it’s an easy setup that should take you about half an hour, but we recommend you do it between at least two people to speed it up.

-Which tent meets your needs?
+Which 10 person tent meets your needs?

 Winner: Coleman 10-Person Instant Cabin Tent.

-All of the tents in this category have a wide floor space that’s able to accommodate from three to four queen air mattresses.
+All of the large tents in this category have a wide floor space that’s able to accommodate from three to four queen air mattresses.
 The Coleman 10-Person Instant Cabin Tent is one example of a tent that fits four air mattresses with room to spare.

 They’re so handy for a bug-free space that you can lounge around in.
 It also provide some shelter from the sun.
 You can send the kids off to play and watch them from the comfort of your tent porch.

-Winner: Coleman Instant Cabin Tent
+Best 10 man tent for festivals: Coleman Instant Cabin Tent

 It had to be, right?
 The Instant Cabin tent comes with dark room technology which prevents heat and light from getting into the tent, letting you have a longer sleep in the morning.
 Who doesn’t like the sound of that after a long night of dancing?